tglauch/pyVPRM/README.md

 1. Get the necessary satellite data for your region of interest
 2. Get the land cover maps for your region of interest
 3. Create a config file for your project
-4. Generate your project scripts based on the functions of the VPRM class in `VPRM.py`
+4. Generate your project scripts based on the functions of the vprm class in `VPRM.py`
 5. Run the calculations

 Remarks: